impactorbitco/handbook-main/content/ims/policies/information-security/IT Asset Management.md

 1. Acquisition and Procurement

-Approval Process: All IT asset acquisitions must be approved through the appropriate channels, with justification for the purchase aligned with Green Orbit Digital’s needs and budget.
+Approval Process: All IT asset acquisitions must be approved through the appropriate channels, with justification for the purchase aligned with Impact Orbit Creative Group’s needs and budget.

-Vendor Selection: When procuring IT assets, Green Orbit Digital will choose vendors that offer reliable products, warranty services, and competitive pricing.
+Vendor Selection: When procuring IT assets, Impact Orbit Creative Group will choose vendors that offer reliable products, warranty services, and competitive pricing.
 Preference will be given to vendors who align with our sustainability goals and provide energy-efficient, eco-friendly products.

 1. Asset Maintenance and Usage

 Routine Maintenance: IT assets should be regularly maintained to ensure optimal performance.
 This includes software updates, security patches, and hardware checks.

-Responsible Usage: Employees must use IT assets in accordance with Green Orbit Digital’s policies, particularly concerning security and confidentiality.
+Responsible Usage: Employees must use IT assets in accordance with Impact Orbit Creative Group’s policies, particularly concerning security and confidentiality.
 Access to certain IT assets or systems should be restricted to authorised personnel.

 Security Measures: IT assets must be protected by appropriate security measures, including encryption, password protection, and secure networks.
 Regular backups of critical data should be taken and stored securely.